The best camping blankets 2023: for camping coziness throughout the year

 Can you score a decent camping blanket for under a tenner?
 You can with Trespass’s fleece-y little number.

-This simple fleece blanket is soft, cosy and roomy enough for one or two people to share.
-It’s easy to machine wash, and rolls up small enough to pop in a backpack when you’re on the go.
+This simple fleece blanket is soft, cozy and roomy enough for one or two people to share.
+It’s easy to machine wash, and rolls up small enough to pop in a backpack when we were on the go.

-This fleece is admittedly on the thin side, and only offers limited warmth compared to heftier, down-stuffed camping blankets I tested out, but at this price, I can’t really knock it – it’s a functional fleece that makes for a nice lightweight layer on spring and fall forays.
+We found the fleece to be, admittedly, on the thin side and only offers limited warmth compared to heftier, down-stuffed camping blankets we tested, but at this price, we can’t really knock it – it’s a functional fleece that makes for a nice lightweight layer on spring and fall forays.

 Read our full Trespass Fleece Blanket review